What are Considered Industrial Forklifts?

 - Loading & distribution

 What kind of industrial forklifts do different work environments need?

-There are a broad range of industrial fork trucks, all designed and manufactured to serve different roles in the workplace.
+There is a broad range of industrial fork trucks, all designed and manufactured to serve different roles in the workplace.
 Many of these machines are flexible and boast versatility; forklifts are used across different applications.
-However, different industry definitely benefits from certain features on specific machines.
-So, next, we shall explore the different industrial forklifts and discuss which industry they are best suited to.
+However, different industries definitely benefit from certain features on specific machines.
+So, next, we shall explore the different industrial forklifts and discuss which industry they are best suited for.

 The counterbalance forklift is perhaps the most well-known type of industrial fork truck.
-The truck has dual forks allowing for heavy loads to be moved.
+It is certainly the one you will see the most frequently in industrial environments.
+The truck has dual forks, allowing for heavy loads to be moved.
 It is for this reason that it is the most popular type of forklift across industrial applications.

 Reach truck forklift

 The reach truck forklift is a smaller model than the previously mentioned counterbalance forklift truck, and operators benefit from this in many ways.
 Its smaller frame allows it to be more nimble around the workplace, performing well in smaller areas and tighter aisles of a warehouse.

 So, this is why the reach truck forklift is the best type of industrial forklift truck for warehouses with high-rise storage or pallet racking.

 Firstly, for outdoor construction sites, rough-terrain industrial fork trucks are the optimal choice.
 Most construction sites opt for a rough-terrain forklift due to its features that tackle off-road conditions.

 Additionally, these robust machines come with pneumatic tyres, that allow for a smoother operation across rough terrains.
 To read more on pneumatic tyres, check out our guide on operating a forklift over dirt and gravel.